 Do you have a pretty good visual of how you as an employee might be stressed out, unmotivated and tired at work every day?
 Now add in the stress of working in a team environment at work.
 Collaborating is not always easy – there are positives and negatives and if there is not a strong team environment then the stress associated with the team increases when there is a rise in communication errors, conflicts, feeling undervalued along with a multitude of other poor team dynamics that negatively affect your motivation levels.

 How do you overcome the stress of the workplace, the work-life balance that is not in balance for yourself?
 Communication is one of the critical elements of keeping yourself and your stress level in-check.
 When you are motivated you will have a drive to succeed no matter what your scenario might be.
-Your manager, team members, spouse, and networking members are not able to motivate you but with good communication they can support and help create an environment which inspires your motivation.
+Managers, team members, spouse, and networking members are not able to motivate you.
+But with good communication they can support and help create an environment which inspires your motivation.
 Your role in staying motivated in the workplace is to remain open minded and interactive with your team members to support a friendly and communicative atmosphere.

 Your good communication begins with you.
 How you communicate, talk to yourself.
 Self-talk is critical to your motivation level both at home and at work.
 What kind of self-talk are you using when you hear your alarm every morning?
 Is it negative similar to “Ugh – the alarm already?
 I wonder how bad traffic is going to be today.
 Oh no, I forgot that Johnny has a soccer practice today after school.”
 Or is it positive “Can’t wait to listen to the rest of the audio book on my way to work – I find out if Bella chooses the vampire or the werewolf!
 I hope there is traffic.”

-How you spin the situations in your life will either give you a sense of empowerment and motivation to step into action or drag you down and make decisions that are unsupportive of achieving goals.
+How you spin the situations in your life will either give you a sense of empowerment and motivation to step into action.
+Or it will drag you down and make decisions that are not supporting our goals.
 One of the main reasons you or your spouse work is for the simple reason of survival.
 Working provides an income and your income provides the financial means to pay for housing, food and clothing.
-These are basic needs that well, need to be met for you and your family members to survive.
+These are basic needs that well, you and your family members need to have to survive.
 When your work or business is able to meet more of your needs and while also filling your desires or wants then your motivation increases accordingly and your desire to perform and do better also increases.

-Based on your specific scenario, what are your needs and how is your work environment (you or your spouse) meeting these needs?
-If your work is meeting your needs then how can you continue to improve to further enhance your motivation and if it is not, then what is one action you can take to shift the situation or your perspective to increase the opportunities to have your needs met?
+Based on your specific scenario, what are your needs?
+How is your work environment (you or your spouse) meeting these needs?
+If your work is meeting your needs then how can you continue to improve to further enhance your motivation.
+And if it is not, then what is one action you can take to shift the situation or your perspective to increase the opportunities to have your needs met?

-When we witness an individual doing everything within their power to attain their goals, and they face challenges without doubt or hesitation, we know that we are looking at someone with an inspiration and desire to succeed.
+When we witness an individual doing everything within their power to attain their goals, and they face challenges without doubt or hesitation.
+We know we are looking at someone with an inspiration and desire to succeed.
 As we stated in the beginning, motivation is the fuel which empowers people to take action.
-If people are not in action then they are not motivated enough.
+Staying in action empowers people to create an appropriate level of motivation.
 If you or someone you know seems to lack motivation, than it would be a great idea to clearly decide or define the goals you would like to reach.

-Motivation comes from your inner desire and your inner desire comes from knowing clearly and truthfully what you want to achieve.
+Motivation comes from your inner desire.
+Your inner desire comes from knowing clearly and truthfully what you want to achieve.
 If you are unsure of what you want, then it is worth the time to decide, define and articulate clearly what it is you do want.
 As you know, people who have a high level of motivation are those who achieve the greatest success.